azukacchi/azukacchi.github.io/README.md

 ## Push Existing Project to Github

 1. Create a new repository on Github.
 Type a name for your repository.
 If you're creating a user site, your repository **must** be named `<yourusername>.github.io`.
 Do not add any files because we're going to push the files from local.
 2. Unless you're already working in the root of your project folder, navigate to the root.
 Initialize git repository in the current directory (must be the root folder).
+DO THIS FROM GIT BASH.
     ```
     git init
     ```